observablehq/framework/examples/loader-python-to-png/src/index.md

-# Python data loader to generate a PNG
+# Python data loader to generate PNG

-Here’s a Python data loader that accesses [birth data for Lake County, Illinois](https://data-lakecountyil.opendata.arcgis.com/datasets/lakecountyil::birth-statistics/explore) from a local geoJSON file, creates a choropleth map using matplotlib, then returns a PNG to standard out.
+Here’s a Python data loader that accesses [birth data for Lake County, Illinois](https://data-lakecountyil.opendata.arcgis.com/datasets/lakecountyil::birth-statistics/explore) from a local geoJSON file, creates a choropleth map using matplotlib, then returns the map as PNG to standard out.

 ```python
 # Import libraries (must be installed and available in environment)